-As we evaluate and suggest policy positions for decision-makers, we ask three fundamental questions:
+In general, as we evaluate and suggest policy positions for decision-makers, we ask three fundamental questions.
+As we address the challenges to providing more cost-effective and higher-quality care in rural America, these questions are especially salient:

-- Does it drive value for patients?
-When your constituents think about what they would change about healthcare, chances are they are fed up with a lack of access to care-from waiting in line to being unable to use the supercomputer in their pocket to manage their health.
-Medicare policies should enable innovators to make healthcare both more accessible and more effective for patients. - Does it drive value for caregivers?
+• Does it drive value for patients?
+Constituents anywhere likely take issue with a lack of access to care- from waiting in line to being unable to use the supercomputer in their pocket to manage their health.
+But in rural areas of the country-where there are fewer caregivers per patient and higher rates of chronic disease, on top of an hour-long drive to the nearest care facility-the frustration is especially intense.
+Federal healthcare policies should enable innovators to make healthcare both more accessible and more effective for rural patients.

+- Does it drive value for caregivers?
 Unfortunately, physicians report spending fully half of their time at work on electronic health records (EHRs) and other desk work.
-[1] Accounting for the other necessary activities, they are left with only 27 percent of their time dedicated to direct clinical face time with patients.
-It is critical that Medicare policies help caregivers spend more time with patients and less time at their computers. - Does it drive value for taxpayers?
-The current cost spiral-in which Medicare incents caregivers to care for the sickest patients in expensive settings-is unsustainable.
-The question we ask is not whether a policy makes care "cheaper," rather, the question is whether a policy creates incentives for caregivers to avail themselves of cost-effective measures.
-Medicare policies should make cost-effective options the most attractive both for clinical and for financial reasons.
+[3] Accounting for the other necessary activities, they are left with only 27 percent of their time dedicated to direct clinical face time with patients.
+In rural areas, the shortage of physicians means each of them has less time to spare for paperwork and EHR data entry. - Does it drive value for taxpayers?
+The current cost spiral-in which the healthcare system too often incents caregivers to care for the sickest patients in the most expensive settings-is unsustainable.
+The question we ask is not whether a policy makes care "cheaper."
+Instead, the question is whether a policy creates incentives for caregivers to avail themselves of cost-effective measures.
+Digital health tools will benefit rural Americans because providers that are able to use them are better equipped to meet cost challenges and reach patients where they are without having to travel.
+To improve outcomes in rural areas, healthcare policies should make cost-effective options the most attractive both for clinical and for financial reasons.

-As the growth in demand for healthcare services outstrips supply growth, tech-driven tools like artificial intelligence (AI) are maturing from shiny objects into meaningful enhancements to the practice of medicine.
-In fact, experts are referring to AI in the healthcare context as "augmented intelligence," an accurate description of its current and predicted future roles in the medical profession.
+As the growth in demand for healthcare services outstrips supply growth, tech-driven tools like artificial intelligence (AI) are maturing from shiny objects into meaningful enhancements - and, increasingly, necessities - to the practice of medicine.
+Experts are referring to AI in the healthcare context as "augmented intelligence," a much more accurate description of its current and predicted future roles in the medical profession.
 Stakeholders across the healthcare field recognize that connected care can be a multiplier of-rather than an impediment to-caregivers' ability to treat patients.
-However, in many ways, the policies dictating the use of technology have detracted from the time caregivers spend with patients, particularly because of the arcane nature of Medicare regulations and payment policies.
+And nowhere is this truer than in rural America, where the high rates of chronic disease and patients' distance from caregivers make telehealth and remote patient monitoring even more important.
+However, today, the policies dictating the use of technology have, in many ways, detracted from the time caregivers spend monitoring and engaging with patients, particularly because of the arcane nature of Medicare and Medicaid regulations and payment policies.